-“I’m always on the lookout for ways to establish and improve my skills, so working for a renowned company such as this one is a tremendous opportunity for me to do both.
+“I’m always looking for ways to establish and improve my skills, so working for a renowned company such as this one is a tremendous opportunity for me to do both.
 You’ll provide me with a platform where I can show how well I can work, and I’ll contribute my full potential to the growth and success of this organization”.

 Answer Example #5: Express confidence

 Confidence is an attractive trait to demonstrate when getting into something new, such as meeting new people or applying for a new job.
-Providing a confident answer doesn’t just give the interview the impression that you know what you’re doing, but it vouches for your leadership, communication, and persuasion skills.
+Providing a confident answer doesn’t just give the interviewer the impression that you know what you’re doing but vouches for your leadership, communication, and persuasion skills.

 “I believe I possess all the necessary experience and skills you’ve mentioned you need for this position.
 I’m positive that I’m one of the best candidates you’ve interviewed, and I aspire to be the best worker if hired.
-Multiple previous bosses have praised my people skills and my self-motivation, so you can rest assured I’ll not only meet your expectations, but I’ll also aim to exceed them.
+Multiple previous bosses have praised my people skills and self-motivation, so you can rest assured I’ll meet your expectations and aim to exceed them.
 My past projects gave me a lot of experience related to the position, but I’m also a fast learner who loves overcoming challenges.
 I’m determined, resourceful, and analytical, which are all qualities I’m sure will benefit this great brand.”

 Answer Example #6: Appeal to the deadline culture

-Deadlines are likely to be a crucial part of the position you’re applying for, so interviewers tend to respond well to candidates addressing the concept.
+Deadlines will likely be a crucial part of the position you’re applying for, so interviewers tend to respond well to candidates addressing the concept.